lsst-tstn/tstn-024/index.rst

    A screenshot of the LOVE interface to interact with the ScriptQueue.

-In general, scripts require minimum interaction to be executed except, of course, for the occasional configuration.
+The main interaction required when using the scriptQueue is the modification of the occasional configuration.
 A database of configurations will be available for users to execute the most common set of operations.
 Users also have the possibility to edit configurations from the user interface, which also provides on-the-fly schema validation.